Air Travel Tips

 8. Do not bring lighters or prohibited matches to the airport.

 9. Do not pack wrapped gifts and do not bring wrapped gifts to the checkpoint.
 Wrap on arrival or ship your gifts prior to your departure.
-TSA may have to unwrap packages for
+TSA may have to unwrap packages for security reasons.

 Keep in mind that every adult traveler 18 years and older will need to keep available his/her airline boarding pass and government-issued photo ID until exiting the security checkpoint.
 Because of the differences in airport configurations at many airports, you may be required to display these documents more than once.